Guide to the Northwest District Neighborhood in Portland, Oregon

 - The NW23rd/Pearl District Gallery & Walking Map The combined Northwest District (aka Alphabet District, Nob Hill, or NW23rd) and Pearl Gallery map provides key information for Portland First Thursday gallery walkers.
 Galleries, public art, restaurants, coffeehouses, pubs & bakeries are clearly labeled on the map and in the index.
 Parking, mass transit, and key landmarks are shown.
 If your time is limited, you can see at a glance what blocks have the greatest density of galleries, bakeries, or restaurants.
 Click here to download the map.

-More About Northwest District
+More About the Northwest District

 - Location West of downtown.
 When you cross I-405, you are in the Northwest District.
 The streets are all “NW . . .” and if they say “SW . . .”, you are in the Goose Hollow neighborhood.

-- Neighborhood Weblog Northwest District Weblog.
+- Map of Boundaries Northwest District

 - 2Drive Time to Downtown Four minutes.